Superflows-AI/superflows/docker/development/README.md

 ### Prerequisites
 Ensure that git is installed on your system.
 If it's not installed, the script will notify you.
+Also install docker and docker compose using the relevant installation guide for your operating system

 #### Usage
 Make the Script Executable